Siege of Plymouth: 1643 Siege

 On 21 October, the Royalists began preparing an attack on Fort Stamford, an isolated position constructed on a peninsula, which they thought commanded Plymouth Sound.
 Despite a series of delaying actions by the Parliamentary garrison, the fort was captured on 5 November, but the Royalists gained little from their victory.
 Cannon placed in Mount Stamford could not stop ships entering Plymouth Sound, and resupplying the town, while abandoning these fortifications reduced the strain on the garrison.

-Further attacks were easily repulsed, the most serious being on 3 December; led by a local guide, the Royalists took advantage of low tide to capture an outpost at Laira Point.
-Reinforcements attempted to retake it, but were forced to retreat to what is now 'Freedom Fields Park', where they held their ground for several hours.
-This allowed additional Parliamentary troops to be assembled; outnumbered, the Royalists retreated, but much of their rearguard was cut off by the incoming tide.
+Further attacks were easily repulsed, the most serious being on 3 December, when the Royalists took advantage of low tide to capture an outpost at Laira Point.
+A Parliamentarian attempt to retake it was forced to retreat to what is now 'Freedom Fields Park', where they held their ground for several hours.
+This allowed additional Parliamentarian troops to be assembled, and the outnumbered Royalists withdrew, although much of their rearguard was cut off by the incoming tide.
 The siege was lifted on 25 December, although the Royalists retained Fort Stamford, and continued the blockade.

 Post 1643

-In January 1644, Wardlaw was replaced as commander by Colonel Gould; the blockade was lifted for a short period in July, when the Earl of Essex brought his army into the South West.
-Gould died in July, and Colonel Martin took over, instituting a policy of constantly attacking Royalist outposts.
+In January 1644, Wardlaw was replaced as commander by Colonel Gould, and the blockade was lifted for a short period in July, when the Earl of Essex brought his army into the South West.
+When Gould died in July, he was replaced by a Colonel Martin, who instituted a policy of constantly attacking Royalist outposts.

 After defeating Essex at Lostwithiel in September 1644, the main Royalist army from Oxford under Charles I arrived outside Plymouth, and demanded its surrender.
-Despite Charles' blockade, since Parliament still controlled the sea, they were able to provide supplies and reinforcements, including a regiment led by the experienced and aggressive Colonel John Birch.
-This allowed the garrison to refuse terms and with the Royalist army urgently needed elsewhere, Charles left only a minor force under Sir Richard Grenville to continue the blockade.
+Parliament could still send in supplies and reinforcements by sea, including a regiment led by the experienced and aggressive Colonel John Birch.
+This allowed the garrison to fight on, and with the Royalist army urgently needed elsewhere, Charles left only a minor force under Sir Richard Grenville to continue the blockade.

 Grenville launched a major attack in January 1645 which captured some of the outlying defensive forts but was beaten off, and in February the garrison retook Mount Batten, which signalled the end of serious efforts to capture the town.
 The blockade finally ended in December 1645, when the New Model Army arrived in the West.